AdobeDocs/commerce-cif-documentation/faq/01-FAQ.md

 ### 14. Who should we contact if we face issues while setting up the connector?

-You can submit issues/create tickets on [GitHub](https://github.com/adobe/commerce-cif-connector/issues).
+You can submit issues or create tickets on [GitHub](https://github.com/adobe/commerce-cif-connector/issues).

 ### 15. Does the integration between AEM-Magento change when Adobe I/O Runtime platform is used?